 14th Congressional District

-Threats and ContaminantsThe entire site has been covered with a soil cap, and the areas of concentrated waste are covered with a multilayer cap.
-Drinking water historically has been supplied from the municipal wells located in Coraopolis.
-Currently, the potential exposure for people visiting the site has been limited to ingesting contaminated fish.
-To avoid it, there are warning signs along the Ohio River and the Back Channel warning against fishing along the banks of the Neville Island.
-Beneath the caps, on-site groundwater is contaminated with benzene, 2,4.6-trichlorophenol and manganese.
-Soil is contaminated with benzo(a)pyrene, dibenz(a,h)anthracene, and beryllium.
+Threats and ContaminantsThe entire site is covered with a soil cap, and the areas of concentrated waste are covered with a multilayer cap.
+Beneath the caps, on-site groundwater is contaminated with benzene and 2,4,6-trichlorophenol.
+Soil is contaminated with benzo(a)pyrene and dibenz(a,h)anthracene.
 Surface water is contaminated with gamma-chlordane, manganese, and mercury.
-Potential health threats exist from ingesting contaminated groundwater and/or soil from the beneath of the caps, and from ingesting contaminated fish, also from inhalation of benzene during showering.
-2008 Five-Year Review report states that "the remedy ... is functioning as intended and is protective of human health and environment."
+Drinking water is supplied from the municipal wells located in Coraopolis.
+Currently, the potential for people visiting the site to be exposed to site-related contaminants is limited to consumption of contaminated fish.
+To prevent people eating contaminated fish from the river, there are signs along the Ohio River and the Back Channel warning against fishing along the banks of Neville Island.
+If people use or disturb contaminated media at the site (such as groundwater or soil) or eat locally-caught fish, they may incur increased health risks.
+The 2013 Five-Year Review found that the remedy is functioning as intended and is protective of human health and the environment in the short-term because exposure pathways that could result in unacceptable risks are being controlled.

 Contaminant descriptions and risk factors are available from the Agency for Toxic Substances and Disease Registry, an arm of the CDC.

 EPA's involvement in a field investigation began in 1991.
-This work was interrupted with the request from the Township to decide on a part of the site needed for the reconstruction of the Coraopolis Bridge prior to the entire site.
-EPA agreed with the importance of providing a convenient bridge to the population of Neville Island and based on the already existing data which showed no soil contamination at the bridge portion of the site, issued a No-Action Record of Decision (ROD) on March 31, 1993 for a one-acre area adjacent to the bridge.
+This work was interrupted when the Township requested that EPA determine if a portion of the site could be used for the reconstruction of the Coraopolis Bridge before the entire site could be cleaned up.
+EPA agreed that the bridge was extremely important to the population of Neville Island, and based on already existing data which showed no soil contamination at the bridge portion of the site, EPA issued a No-Action Record of Decision (ROD) on March 31, 1993, for a one-acre area adjacent to the bridge.

-The Remedial Investigation (RI) report for the entire site was completed in March 1994.
-The Feasibility Study (FS) report, which recommended alternatives for site cleanup, was completed in June 1995.
-Based on the results of the RI, EPA issued a ROD in September 1996 for buried waste and contaminated soil at the entire site.
-This ROD called for capping of concentrated waste with a multilayer cap, covering the rest of the site with an erosion cap, installation of a surface water control system, deed restrictions, and long term monitoring.
+The Remedial Investigation (RI) report for the entire site was completed in June 1994.
+The Feasibility Study (FS) report, which recommended alternatives for site cleanup, was completed in September 1996.
+Based on the results of the RI, EPA issued a ROD in September 1996, for buried waste and contaminated soil at the entire site.
+This ROD called for capping concentrated waste with a multilayer cap, covering the rest of the site with an erosion cap, installing a surface water control system, applying deed restrictions, and conducting long-term monitoring.
 On August 14, 1997, Wilmington Securities, Inc., and Neville Land Company signed a Consent Decree and agreed to perform the Remedial Design/Remedial Action (RD/RA) specified in the ROD.

-During the process of developing the ROD for soils and buried waste, the PRP requested that EPA postpone its decision regarding the remediation of groundwater for this site until they completed a natural attenuation study.
-The PRP volunteered to perform a study which would demonstrate that natural attenuation of contaminated groundwater at the site would reduce contamination to levels protective of human health and the environment.
-EPA agreed to consider and await the results of the natural attenuation study before making a final decision on a groundwater remediation.
-Results of this study were submitted to EPA in August 1997.
-On March 17, 1998, EPA announced during a public meeting that EPA's preferred alternative for the groundwater at the site is Monitored Natural Attenuation.
-In September 1998, EPA issued the ROD calling for Monitored Natural Attenuation for the groundwater.
-In October 1997, the PRP met with the public to announce their plans for an on-site sports complex to be developed on the site.
-They submitted a RD work plan in September and EPA approved it in November 1997.
-At the same time, the Agency approved the Pre-final Design for the North-East Portion, which allowed the PRP to start land clearing for construction of a portion of the sports complex at the area outside of the main contamination.
-The actual construction of the main facility started in March 1998 when the final RD plan for the North-East area was approved by EPA.
-During the 1998 construction season Neville Land Company installed a multilayer cap over an 11-acre area where hazardous waste was disposed, and covered the rest of the site with a soil cap.
-The construction was completed in September 1999.
-In March 2003 EPA issued a Five-Year Review Report for the Ohio River Site .
-Natural attenuation monitoring started in January 2004.
-The 2008 Five-Year-Review report evaluated natural attenuation and concluded that "the plume is decreasing."
+During the process of developing the ROD for soils and buried waste, the PRPs requested that EPA postpone its decision regarding the remediation of groundwater for this site until they completed a natural attenuation study.
+The PRPs volunteered to perform a study to demonstrate that natural attenuation of contaminated groundwater at the site would reduce contamination to levels protective of human health and the environment.
+EPA reviewed the results of the natural attenuation study before making a final decision on groundwater remediation.
+Study results were submitted to EPA in August 1997.
+In October 1997, the PRPs met with the public to announce their plans for an on-site sports complex to be developed on the site.
+They submitted a Remedial Design work plan for the complex to EPA, in September, and EPA approved it in November 1997.
+At the same time, the Agency approved the Pre-final Design for the North-East Portion of the site which allowed the PRPs to start land clearing for construction of a portion of the sports complex at an area outside of the main area of contamination.
+Construction of the main facility started, in March 1998, when the final RD plan for the North-East area was approved by EPA.